nathanael-fijalkow/games_book/10_Pushdown/notations.md

 ````

-As a pushdown arena is in general infinite, the **winning region** for  Eve, i.e., the set of winning vertices for  Eve may not admit a finite presentation.
+As a pushdown arena is in general infinite, the **winning region** for  \textrm{Eve}, i.e., the set of winning vertices for  \textrm{Eve} may not admit a finite presentation.
 Similarly, for objectives for which finite-memory strategies exists, the question of whether such a strategy can be finitely presented (and computed) is raised.
 Hence, we will in general distinguish the following three algorithmic problems.

 ```{admonition} Problem